-- Unemployed spouse/partner finds paid employment - Family is granted a Financial Hardship/Extenuating Circumstances Reduction - Annual Internal Review Audit documents inaccurate documentation of TFI or Fee changes - Special circumstances (Furlough)
+- Unemployed spouse/domestic partner finds paid employment. - Family is granted a Financial Hardship/Extenuating Circumstances Reduction. - Annual Internal Review Audit documents inaccurate documentation of TFI or Fee changes. - There is a documented reduction in TFI (e.g., change from full time to part time, furlough, loss to a new employment of unemployed spouse, etc.).